Mark Pretti Nature Tours, L.L.C.

 On the forest trails we've had good luck in finding the terrestrial and very colorful ferruginous-backed antbird as well as golden-headed manakin, Guianan, green-backed, and black-tailed trogons, and chestnut-rumped and strong-billed woodcreepers.
 In the mammal department, the MUSA area can be good for red howler monkey and pale-throated three-toed sloth.
 Another highlight at MUSA is the small restaurant where we enjoy some local specialties.
 While I don't really think of Brazil as a serious "food destination" like India, Thailand, or southern Mexico, there are some fantastic foods native to Amazonia.
 My all-time favorite is Acai.
 Though often sold in supermarkets in the U.S. as an antioxidant "superfood", there is nothing like the real thing as prepared in Brazil by Brazilians.
 Made from the thin fruit covering a Euterpe palm nut, Acai, though something of an acquired taste, is to me the "flavor of Brazil".
 Another specialty at the restaurant is a dish that uses the pulp of a native palm, Pucunya.
 Then there are the juices - carambola, cupuacu (a close relative of cacao, but made from the sweet pulp, not the seed), abacaxi (pineapple), and tapareba - all made from plants native to tropical America.
 You can't talk about food in Brazil without mentioning THE starchy staple, mandioca.
 The tuber of a long-cultivated Euphorbia (also native to Amazonia), mandioca is a bit like corn in Middle America in that you can do a lot with it.
 It's one of several foods used for thousands of years by indigenous peoples and now widely adopted by Brazilians.
 And finally there are the fish.
 The Amazon is the world's largest freshwater fishery with about 3000 known species, and quite a few are delicious - tambaqui, pacu, pirarucu, tucunare, and pintado.

 After our MUSA visit, we head further north to the terra firme and white sand forests of the Presidente Figueiredo area.
 Though the lodging at the Hotel Iracema falls is rustic, the food and service are excellent, as is the habitat.
-We sometimes find red howler monkeys, brown capuchins, Guianan saki monkey, and golden-handed tamarins in the forest along with interesting arthropods like aphids being "farmed" by ants, slave-making ants, giant termites, mantids, and walking sticks.
-In the lodge clearing are white-thighed swallow, sulphury and variegated flycatchers, moriche oriole, black-tailed tityra, silver-beaked tanager, red fan parrot, several swift species (short-tailed, band-rumped, and Chapman's), toucans, and more.
-One of the local stars is the crimson topaz, one of the most striking hummingbirds in the neotopics and, fortunately, a regular at some flowering Isertia trees on the edge of the clearing.
+We sometimes find red howler monkeys, tufted capuchins, Guianan saki monkey, and golden-handed tamarins in the forest along with interesting arthropods like aphids being "farmed" by ants, slave-making ants, giant termites, mantids, and walking sticks.
+In the lodge clearing are white-thighed swallow, sulphury and variegated flycatchers, the moriche race of epaulet oriole, black-tailed tityra, silver-beaked tanager, red fan parrot, several swift species (short-tailed, band-rumped, and Chapman's), toucans, and more.
+One of the local stars is the crimson topaz, one of the most striking hummingbirds in the neotopics and,fortunately, a regular at some flowering Isertia trees on the edge of the clearing.
 Gray-breasted sabrewing and rufous-throated sapphire have also been seen on the grounds, sometimes being chased away by the topaz!

 In the forests at Iracema Falls are a number of interesting birds, including great and yellow-billed jacamars, dusky-throated and fasciated antshrikes, black-headed antbird, black curassow, waved and ringed woodpeckers, sapphire-rumped parrotlet, both black-and-white and ornate hawk-eagles, spangled cotinga, blackish nightjar, green-backed and Guianan trogons, pygmy antwren, cinereous becard, and much more.
-It's also a great place to see red-rumped agouti, sometimes carrying off the large nuts of Mauritia of Atalea palms.
+It's also a great place to see red-rumped agouti, sometimes carrying off the large nuts of Mauritia or Atalea palms.
 Another highlight at Iracema are the falls themselves, and there are several.
 While the cascading water in the middle of the rainforest is attractive, what makes these falls more interesting is the fact that this is "black water", the tea colored water of the Rio Negro watershed.
 So the water that's actually "falling" has a beautiful reddish orange color, making it seem like an optical illusion.
-Adjacent to the falls are sandstone grottos where multiple species of bats can be seen roosting, including insectivorous, fruit-eating and predatory (the wooly false vampire bat) species.
+Adjacent to the falls are sandstone grottos where multiple species of bats can be seen roosting, including insectivorous, fruit-eating, and predatory (the wooly false vampire bat) species.

 From Iracema, we head a short ways to the nearby Pousada Aldeia Mari Mari, making a stop at a nice patch of forest outside of Presidente Figeuiredo.
 In this patch, the Parque Municipal das Orquideas, there can be some great birds, and in our few visits we've seen the bizarre capuchinbird, rufous-tailed xenops, rusty-breasted nunlet, yellow-throated woodpecker, riverbank warbler, rufous-bellied antwren, red-billed woodcreeper, ringed antpipit, short-tailed pygmy-tyrant, rufous-tailed flatbill, Coraya wren, pink-throated and white-winged becards, and others.
 There is an excellent stand of white sand forest here, and it holds most of the white sand specialties – northern slaty-antshrike, olivaceous schiffornis, saffron-crowned tyrant-manakin, bronzy jacamar, rufous-crowned elaenia, and Pelzeln’s tody-tyrant.